 Mass emissions results, for example kg/h, are unaffected by temperature, pressure, oxygen and moisture levels.

-Your permit or authorisation will specify the reference conditions that apply to you.
+Your permit will specify the reference conditions that apply to you.
 It will specify reference conditions for temperature and pressure, and may also set them for moisture and oxygen content.

 You usually report concentration measurements to 273 K and 101.3 kPa.
 Since the measured concentrations will not be at these conditions, you will need to apply correction factors Ft and Fp for temperature and pressure respectively.